 If you have this as part of your regular staff meeting, use the initial time to review status updates or any items for communication and leave the later part of the meeting for the Bamboo Meeting.
 This can also allow you to invite others while avoiding having them sit through boring updates.
 It’s recommended, however, to have a Bamboo Meeting as a stand-alone event and avoid just slapping it on the back of your existing meetings (which, again, should probably be an e-mail)

-You can also host Bamboo Meetings for general attendance as a way to engage the larger organization.
+You can also host Bamboo Meetings for general attendance to engage the larger organization.
 See if your department is interested in taking this on as a service to the organization.
-The process is the same; you just need to account for this with location and schedule.
-I’ve run Bamboo Meetings with over a hundred participants.
+The process is the same; you must account for this with location and schedule.
+I’ve run Bamboo Meetings with over a hundred participants successfully.

 You can go in any order you wish, but I recommend starting with the Lessons from Bamboo first, as this sets the stage for why you’re having such a special meeting in the first place.

-If you have videos you think are interesting or have a Bamboo Meeting topic you’ve created, I’d love to hear about it – and if you like, I’ll include it in the series.
+If you have any feedback on this process, videos you think are interesting, or have a Bamboo Meeting topic you’ve created, I’d love to hear about it – and if you like, I’ll include it in the series.